 Section 3.
 There shall be one class of membership that shall be designated as "Affiliate".
 Each Affiliate shall be a recognized reined cow horse association representing a state, region or "locale".
 Each Affiliate shall be governed by its own Bylaws and Articles of Incorporation that shall be in conformance with those of the Association.
 Each Affiliate shall pay annual dues to the Association at a level that shall be set from time to time by the Board of Directors of the Association and shall be due on November 16th of each year and delinquent on December 16th of the same year.
-Membership dues not paid by December 16th of each year shall be considered delinquent and all rights and privileges of membership are forfeited.
-Each Affiliate member shall upon paying membership dues be deemed to have agreed to comply with all the provisions of the Bylaws, and other rules and regulations of the Association.
+Membership dues not paid by December 16th of each year shall be considered delinquent and all rights and privileges of membership dues be deemed to have agreed to comply with all the provisions of the Bylaws, and other rules and regulations of the Association.